material-admin/doc-material-components/button-examples/iOS/ios-FAB.md

        ```bash
        pod install
        ```
 1. Import `MDCButtons` and MDC button theming and initialize `MDCButtons` using `alloc`/`init`.
-Initialize your theme  before applying it to your button.
+You will need to Initialize your theme  before applying it to your button.

     **Note** For more information about themes, go to the [Theming page](https://material.io/develop/ios/components/theming/) for iOS.
 <!--<div class="material-code-render" markdown="1">-->